Physics-50/Module-1/docs/syllabus.md

 In recognition that this is a very unusual semester you may have two extensions of up to 24 hours without penalty over the course of the semester, provided you let us know in advance by e-mailing jarlett@hmc.edu that you would like the assignment to count for one of these extensions.
 (The extensions may be used for mini-questions, checkpoints or deliverables.)
 If you are experiencing extenuating circumstances please don't hesitate to reach out.

 # Online Resources
 The course website is available on Sakai, where you will find links to each Module of the course in the side menu of the Physics 50 page.
 Also linked from that page are Gradescope, Piazza, and Zoom.
 You will submit the Module checkpoints and deliverables through Gradescope.
-In Piazza you can ask questions to the class; we encourage you to use this forum to ask your classmates and instructors course-related questions.
+To create another way for students to communicate asynchronously with each other we have created [this Piazza site](piazza.com/hmc/spring2021/ph50/home){:target="_blank"}.
+In Piazza you can ask questions to the class; we encourage you to use this forum to ask your classmates course-related questions and to answer each others questions.
 Office hours are offered by all the instructors -- students should feel welcome to join any professor’s office hours.
 The office hour starting times are listed and hosted out of the “Office Hours” link on the side menu of Sakai -- each office hour will be open for 30 minutes and students will raise their questions on a first come, first served basis.

 We will also be using Google apps including Docs, Sheets, and Colaboratory.
 There will be several templates assigned at various times throughout the course via Google Classroom.
 Google Classroom enables us to create copies of documents for every student.
 You will need to login to Google Classroom when prompted from the Module instructions, but you do not need to actively monitor Google Classroom for new assignments.
 Sakai is our primary point of contact with you, not Google Classroom.

-# Lab Books
+# Lab Books and Data Sheets
+## Lab Books
 In this course we will not be using traditional lab books.
 Instead you will be assigned a Google Doc at the beginning of each module to keep your lab record.
 What we will stress in this course is not a particular structure or format for your lab book, but rather the usefulness of the record.

 What information will I need to replicate this experiment in 6 months or 6 years?
 Would a sketch or photo of the setup be helpful?
 How exactly did I take that particular data point?
 What did or did not work in my experimental procedure and what did I learn from it?
 What are my units?
 What does this variable mean? etc.